 - Set high expectations of children in the hall, moving around school and on the playground - Always follow the school behaviour policy.
 Ask for help if you need to - Ensure that children understand the rewards and consequences systems in school - Ensure that any small issues are picked up on - Always follow up on incidents.
-Speak to the class teacher or if necessary the behaviour lead/senior leadership team
+Speak to the class teacher in the first instance.
+Then when necessary: speak to the behaviour lead/senior leadership team, log incidents on CPOMs.